arkency/posts/posts/2023-12-14-one-way-of-implementing-async-read-model.md

 this demo app.

 As mentioned above, we need some sort of background worker to set up an asynchronous event handler.
-I'll assume you're familiar with Sidekiq.
-In this case, I'll show you how to set up an event handler in application that uses `ActiveJob::Base` to perform background operations.
+In this case, I'll show you how to set up an event handler in application that uses `ActiveJob::Base` to take care of background operations.

 ```ruby
 class BuildOngoingQuiz < ActiveJob::Base